A-Z of Pinehaven School

 Reporting to Parents

 The teachers report formally in writing twice during the year (in Terms 2 & 4).
-Reports outline achievement in relation to the National Standards.
+Reports outline achievement in relation to the NZ Curriculum.
 A parent information evening is held in Term 1 and 3 Way Learning Conversations (parent/student/teacher) are held in Term 2.
 Teachers can provide detailed information specific to your child.
 Teachers are also available, by appointment, to discuss progress of their children.

 Traffic wardens operate at the Pinehaven Road pedestrian crossing each morning from 8.30am to 8.50am and from 3.00pm to 3.15pm.
 Parents are asked to observe rules relating to double parking and yellow lines as it makes visibility difficult for patrollers.